Football - Women's National Team Tournaments

 FIFA Women's World Cup

 The female version of the World Cup has been credited as the idea of former FIFA President Joao Havelange.
-The 1999 Final was seen by a crowd of 90,000 - a world record for a women's sporting event.
+The 1999 Final was seen by a crowd of 90,000 - a then world record for a women's sporting event.
 The competition finals are now contested by 16 national teams.

 YEAR | WINNERS | RUNNERS-UP |